 In the state of Minnesota, there are state laws which supersede the federal rules for Medicare supplements.
-Therefore the Medicare supplement plans in Minnesota are different than in most other states.
+Therefore, the Medicare supplement plans in Minnesota are different than in most other states.

+Both plans also cover 20% for outpatient mental healthcare and 20% for physical therapy.
 There are some state-mandated benefits or other things as well, like flu shots and immunizations, various screenings for cancer and diabetes-related equipment.

 Any beneficiary enrolling in Medigap can rest assured that these minimum benefits are included no matter which Medigap plan you purchase and no matter which insurance company you buy that plan from.

-Extended Basic Plan for Medigap in Minnesota
+The Extended Basic Medicare Supplement Plan in Minnesota

 The Minnesota Extended Basic plan includes all the same benefits of the Basic Plan with some additional benefits added.
 People who want their Part A hospital and Part B outpatient deductibles covered may want to consider the Extended Plan.
-Prices vary among carriers so working with an independent insurance agent who specializes in Medigap products is an easy way to compare prices.
+Prices vary among carriers, so working with an independent insurance agent who specializes in Medigap products is an easy way to compare prices.

 No Medicare Excess Charges in Minnesota